-Having removed every obstacle that might embarrass my course, and having plenty of sea-room, I am now ready to embark in defence of one of the greatest of causes.
 I stand before you to lecture upon the wonderful and mysterious science of Electrical Psychology.
 I stand here to exhibit by tangible experiments those wonderful phenomena that cluster around it, and philosophically to defend its paramount claims to immutable truth.
-The successful discharge of this incumbent duty, forces upon us the necessity of ranging the universe, and summoning the vast works of earth and heaven to the bar of reason, in order to investigate their effects, and trace them back to their correspondent causes.
-You are the empanneled jury to try this cause, and I rejoice that I have the honor to argue so interesting a point before the CONGREGATED TALENT AND WIS-DOM OF MY COUNTRY.
-However skeptical men may be in relation to any thing new, yet so far as stern reality is in its nature concerned, we have this pleasing consideration, that the unbelief of men cannot frown truth into falsehood, nor can the belief of men smile falsehood into truth.
-Hence the belief or unbelief of mortals cannot in the least affect those truths that God has established inherent in nature, and with which his unbounded universe swarms.
+The successful discharge of this incumbent duty, forces upon us the necessity of ranging the universe, and summoning the vast works of Earth and Heaven to the bar of reason, in order to investigate their effects, and trace them back to their correspondent causes.
+You are the empannelled jury to try this cause, and I rejoice that I have the honor to argue so interesting a point before the CONGREGATED TALENT AND WISDOM OF MY COUNTRY.
+However sceptical men may be in relation to anything new, yet so far as stern reality is in its nature concerned, we have this pleasing consideration, that the unbelief of men cannot frown truth into falsehood, nor can the belief of men smile falsehood into truth.
+Hence, the belief or unbelief of mortals cannot in the least affect those truths that God has established inherent in nature, and with which His unbounded universe swarms.

-I stand here to defend the electrical theory of the universe against the assaults of men, to notice the immense variety of material existences, to glance at the animated forms of aving beauty, to scrutinize the chemical properties of created substances, and to pour, if possible, the light of truth on rolling worlds.
+I stand here to defend the electrical theory of the universe against the assaults of men, to notice the immense variety of material existences, to glance at the animated forms of living beauty, to scrutinize the chemical properties of created substances, and to pour, if possible, the light of truth on rolling worlds.
 Let us even venture to step back beyond the threshold of creation-venture to lift the dark curtains of primeval night, and muse upon that original, eternal material, that slumbered in the deep bosom of chaos, and out of which all the tangible substances we see and admire were made.
 That eternal substance is electricity, and contains all the original properties of all things in being.
-Hence all worlds and their splendid appendages were made out of electricity, and by that powerful, allpervading agent, under Deity, they are kept in motion from age to age.
+Hence all worlds and their splendid appendages were made out of electricity, and by that powerful, all-pervading agent, under Deity, they are kept in motion from age to age.
 Electricity actuates the whole frame of nature, and produces all the phenomena that transpire throughout the realms of unbounded space.
 It is the most powerful and subtile agent employed by the Creator in the government of the universe, and in carrying on the multifarious operations of nature.
-Making a slight variation in the language of the poet, I may with propriety say-
+Making a slight alteration in the language of the poet, I may with propriety say:

-"It warms in the sun, reneshes in the breeze, Glows in the stars, and blossoms in the trees; Lives through all life, extends through all extent, Spreads undivided, operates unspent; Breathes in our souls, informs our mortal part As full, as perfect, in a hair as heart; As full, as perfect, in vile man that mourns, As the rapt seraph, that adores and burns;

-It claims all high and low, all great and small; It fills, it bounds, connects, and equals all."
+"It warms in the sun, refreshes in the breeze, Glows in the stars, and blossoms in the trees; Lives through all life, extends through all extent, Spreads undivided, operates unspent: Breathes in our souls, informs our mortal part.
+As full, as perfect, in a hair as heart; As full, as perfect, in vile man that mourns, As the rapt seraph, that adores and burns; It claims all high and low, all great and small; It fills, it bounds, connects, and equals all".